evilprince2009/evilprince2009.github.io/README.md

 - ⚡ `linkedin` - Takes you to my LinkedIn profile.
 - ⚡ `quora` - Takes you to my Quora profile.
 - ⚡ `sudo rm -rf` - Never run this command on terminal.
-- ⚡ `` or other whitespace - Will just render the shell.
+- ⚡ Any whitespace or null value will just render the shell.

 ### Note: All commands are case insensitive.